 Examples of unhelpful pessimism:

-Asking this question will help to cut your problem down to size – will this negative situation make a difference tomorrow, next week, next month or next year?
+Asking this question helps to cut a problem down to size: “Will this negative situation make a difference tomorrow, next week, next month or next year?”

-The Succeed Foundation is dedicated to helping people become free from eating disorders.
+The Butterfly Foundation is dedicated to helping people become free from eating disorders.